 Like many married Americans, you may feel unhappy in your marriage.
 Maybe you feel heartbroken by your spouse, or perhaps your relationship no longer has the spark it once had.
 While you might be desperate to see your marriage work, sometimes your spouse might no longer be committed and divorce is your way out.
 Almost 50% of all marriages in the U.S. end in divorce so you aren’t alone.

-For some, especially those in high-conflict or violent marriages, divorce may be the best option for them.
+For some, especially those in high-conflict or violent marriages, divorce may be the best option.
 Unfortunately, divorce comes along with its fair share of challenges.
 Divorce in a later stage in life is particularly challenging.
 The experience is often financially and emotionally traumatic and sometimes includes a long list of psychological side effects that could lead to a ‘burnout.’
-It becomes even more complicated when you have to split assets, debts and retirement benefits, have a mortgage, or have adult children who have to bear the situation back at home.
+It becomes even more complicated when you have to split assets, debts, and retirement benefits, have a mortgage, or have adult children who have to bear the situation back at home.
 Matters surrounding finances for those getting a divorce can become a terrible hassle.

 While the division of marital property is customary in U.S. divorce cases, the issues of retirement and social security benefits present a new challenge.
 When a couple divorces at/above the age when they become eligible to receive Social Security benefits; (currently payable at age 62), an examination of their records must be done to calculate what amount is payable to each partner.
 This implies that a partner’s hard-earned pension is considered a joint asset and is therefore split equally and deposited into each partner’s bank account.